Becky Bloomwood: Mini Shopaholic

 In Mini Shopaholic, Minnie is now 2 years old.
 There is a major financial crisis, and after Minnie's christening is a bust, Becky decides to throw a surprise party for Luke's birthday.
 However, many doubt she can keep the party a secret.
-Meanwhile, Jess and Tom get married in secret in Chile and Janice is trying to get them to have children.
-Minnie is going off the rails, and their fifth proposed house purchase has fallen through and, as it turns out, Jane is anxious for them to leave, so she can have her house back.
+Meanwhile, Jess and Tom secretly marry in Chile, and Janice is trying to get them to have children.
+Minnie is going off the rails, and their fifth proposed house purchase has fallen through, and, as it turns out, Jane is anxious for them to leave, so she can have her house back.
 Luke and Becky agree that Luke won't buy a new car and, seeing his willingness to sacrifice, Becky agrees to wear every single item in her wardrobe three times before shopping for anything new.
 Meanwhile, Becky is also trying to persuade Luke to have another baby, but he refuses because of Minnie's increasingly bad behavior.
 Any old reason is good enough for Becky to want another child; she sees some pom-pom hats and wants them to be known as the children in the pom-pom hats, much as she herself wanted to be known as The Girl in the Denny and George Scarf, or The Girl With the Angel Bag.
 Becky also faces estrangement from her own parents after an argument she has with them.
-One such argument involve a disagreement that she had with Graham and Jane while discussing Minnie's behavior.
-They both suspect that Becky is being selfish in not accepting responsibility for her own actions that lead to Minnie's bad behavior, that of which she denies.
-Graham and Jane also thinks she's interfering with their lives by inviting herself when they want privacy with each other.
-After being fed up with Becky's irresponsibility and inability to deal with her problems, she, Graham and Jane have their first serious row and goes weeks without speaking to each other, even when Jess has to battle Janice for trying to give Tom libido induced teas and other methods to make them have a child.
+One such argument involves a disagreement that she had with Graham and Jane while discussing Minnie's behavior.
+They both suspect that Becky is being selfish in not accepting responsibility for her own actions that lead to Minnie's bad behavior, which she denies.
+Graham and Jane also think she's interfering with their lives by inviting herself when they want privacy with each other.
+After being fed up with Becky's irresponsibility and inability to deal with her problems, she, Graham, and Jane have their first serious row and go weeks without speaking to each other, even when Jess has to battle Janice for trying to give Tom libido-induced teas and other methods to make them have a child.

 Becky still has issues with Elinor whom wants to see Minnie, but soon she recognizes some similarities between them.
-She tries to warn Luke that they are behaving similar to his mother in keeping her away from Minnie.
+She tries to warn Luke that they are behaving similarly to his mother in keeping her away from Minnie.
 He staunchly denies it, admitting that he is furious with Elinor about a comment she made about Annabel before her death and the terrible mistreatment that she gave Becky over the years.
 She eventually reconciles with Elinor after she insists on helping out with the party, which by now is in shambles.
 Elinor also finally accepts responsibility for her actions in selfishly abandoning Luke, and in a moment of extreme vulnerability, refers to Annabel as "his real mother".
-Becky asks Elinor for help in assessing Minnie's bad behavior and she agrees.
+Becky asks Elinor for help in assessing Minnie's bad behavior, and she agrees.